 With better understanding of the most vulnerable bridges, the team hopes decision-makers can strategically direct safety investments to bridges most in need.

-"This suggests a relatively small number of bridges see a disproportionate amount of the largest ship traffic," Shields said.
-"It's very clear where the is happening and these bridges should be prioritized for more careful and rigorous risk analysis."
+"This traffic data suggests a relatively small number of bridges see a disproportionate amount of the largest ship traffic," Shields said.
+"It's very clear where the heavy traffic is happening and these bridges should be prioritized for more careful and rigorous risk analysis."

 To determine which bridges have the most large-ship traffic, the team collected and mined six years of U.S. Coast Guard data—logs detailing the precise location, heading, speed, and status of every ship traveling through the country's waters on a minute-by-minute basis.
 They cross-referenced the geolocated shipping information with port data and bridge data from the National Bridge Inventory to determine which large ships passed under bridges.